ai-techsystems/deepC/README.md

 # deepC
-## vendor independent deep learning library, compiler and inference framework
+**vendor independent deep learning library, compiler and inference framework**

-**targeted for CPUs including μControllers**
+*designed for small form-factor devices including μControllers, IoT and Edge devices*

 👉[click here to see it in action](http://cainvas.ai-tech.systems/)👈